cac-t-u-s/cac-t-u-s.github.io/pages/sound-editor.md

 <img src="sound-editor_img/marker-label.png">

-Marker labels can be edited from teh sound editor:
+Marker labels can be edited from the sound editor:

 - Use <kbd>L</kbd> to set the label of any selected marker.
 - Use <kbd>shift</kbd> + <kbd>L</kbd> to remove the label of selected marker(s).